The role of electron interactions in a failed insulator revealed by shot noise: Results

-\textbf{Results.} Examples of the bias-dependent noise are shown in Fig.~\ref{fig:2}(a) for an LD-Ta VNJ with $L=8$~nm.
-The dependence is linear at large $V_b$ and saturates at small $V_B$, which is well-approximated by Eq.~(\ref{eq:SN_general}) [solid lines in Fig.~\ref{fig:2}(a)].
-The data do not exhibit any downcurving expected for the e-ph interaction~\cite{SNDiffusive,Henny1997}.
+Examples of the bias-dependent noise are shown in Fig.~\ref{fig:2}(a) for an LD-Ta VNJ with $L=8$~nm.
+The dependence is linear at large $V_B$ and saturates at small $V_B$, which is well-approximated by Eq.~(\ref{eq:SN_general}) [solid curves in Fig.~\ref{fig:2}(a)].
+The data do not exhibit any downcurving expected for the effects of e-ph interaction on noise~\cite{SNDiffusive,Henny1997}.
 The temperature-dependent Fano factors and thermal broadening determined from the fitting are shown in Figs.~\ref{fig:2}(b),(c).
 At $T=4.2$~K, they are close to $\sqrt{3}/4\approx0.43$ and $2/\sqrt{3}\approx1.15$, respectively, expected for the hot-electron regime, suggesting a thermalized electron state due to strong e-e interactions.
+We note that noise produced by thermalized electrons is determined by the thermodynamics of electron system, which is expected to result in a linear dependence on bias at $V>V_{th}$ regardless of the interaction details.

 The Fano factor decreases with increasing $T$, Fig.~\ref{fig:2}(b).
 A similar suppression in nanowires of $\beta$-Ta~\cite{Szurek2025} and heavy fermion ``strange" metals~\cite{chen2023shot} was attributed to a correlated electron liquid.
 However, if electrons are thermalized at $T=4.2$~K, they are also likely thermalized at higher $T$, so noise contains information only about the effective electron temperature $T_e$.
 In this case, the decrease of $F$ indicates that $T_e$ is reduced by an additional dissipation channel, which can be described by the diffusion equation~\cite{PhysRevB.49.5942,Henny1997}